lukadfagundes/Josh/docs/ADMIN.md

 - Files are validated before upload
 - **Gallery photos:** Cropped by admin before upload using Cropper.js in admin panel
 - **Memory photos:** Cropped by visitors before submission using Cropper.js on public form
-- Uploaded files are stored with timestamp-based unique names
+- Uploaded files stored in **Vercel Blob** with unique identifiers
-- Gallery photos stored in: `public/images/gallery/`
+- Automatic cleanup on upload errors or deletions
-- Memory photos stored in: `public/images/memory-photos/`
+- All photos accessible via secure Blob URLs
-- Automatic cleanup of files on upload errors or deletions
+- Photos persist across deployments and serverless scaling

 ### Rate Limiting